 It was with this diligent mindset and work ethic that Duke Ellington, an icon in the history of jazz music, was able to create an impact as great as he did in the world of music.
 Duke Ellington is regarded as one of the world's most legendary composers, pianists, and bandleaders.
 Read on to see why he's the inspiration for our Ellington Luxury Candle.

-Edward Kennedy Ellington, nicknamed Duke for short, was born on April 29, 1899 in Washington, D.C. to two musicians.
+Edward Kennedy Ellington, nicknamed Duke for short, was born in the late 1800s in Washington, D.C. to two musicians.
 As a result, he was quickly immersed into the world of music and began learning piano at the age of 7.

 Duke wrote his first composition, "Soda Fountain Rag," as a tribute to his job as a soda jerk.
 He was only 15 years old at the time.
 Later on, Duke was offered an art scholarship to the Pratt Institute in Brooklyn, New York, but opted out of it to pursue his passion for ragtime instead.
 By the age of 17, he was playing professionally.

 From there, Duke continued performing in nightclubs on Broadway and became the bandleader of a sextet.
 This group grew and was eventually comprised of 10 musicians, including the famous Cootie Williams, Rex Stewart and Johnny Hodges.
 He even collaborated with the widely admired vocalist Ivie Anderson to sing many of his compositions.